autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/components/list/control-control-mode-request.md

 | AUTONOMOUS_VELOCITY_ONLY | accept         | ignore         | accept       |
 | MANUAL                   | ignore         | ignore         | ignore       |

-## Request
+## Service

 The `stamp` field is the request sent time.
 For the `mode` field, use the valid values listed above.

-## Response

-If the mode change was successful or not needed, the `success` field will be true, otherwise it will be false.

 ## Errors

-If an unsupported or unknown command is requested, ignore it and return a response with the `success` field set to false.
+If an unsupported or unknown command is requested, a response with the `success` field set to false is returned.

 ## Support